-- Put the chunks of chicken and marinade into a Ziploc bag or a plastic container with a tight fitting lid and marinate in the refrigerator at least 8 hours, or longer than that is fine too.
+- Put the chicken and marinade into a Ziploc bag or a plastic container with a tight fitting lid and marinate in the refrigerator at least 8 hours.

-- When you’re ready to cook, drain the chunks of chicken into a colander placed in the sink and let the chicken come to room temperature.
+- When you’re ready to cook, drain the chicken into a colander placed in the sink.

 - Preheat the grill to medium heat.

-- Thread the chicken chunks on to skewers.
-If you don’t have blade-type skewers like I used or double skewers for kabobs, be sure to push the chicken tightly together so it won’t spin around on the skewers when you turn the kabobs. (affiliate links)
+- Thread the chicken onto skewers, and and let it come to room temperature.
+If you don’t have blade-type skewers like I used or double skewers for kabobs, be sure to push the chicken tightly together so it won’t spin around on the skewers. (affiliate links)